taylorsomers/bakery/README.md

 ## Description

   This is a console program created with C# and .NET and is the first major project I have completed using this new programming language.
 It simulates a bakery user-interface that will greet a customer, confirm whether the customer would like to place an order, collect the number of bread loaves and pastries the customer would like to order, and calculate a discounted price for the total order depending on the amount of each item ordered.
+For every two loaves of bread the user orders, the third is free; and for every two pastries the user order, the third is half-price.

 ## Languages & Technologies Used: